Continuous Hochschild Cohomology and Formality: Introduction

+In the last subsection, we compare our construction of the contraderived category with Positselski's discrete contraderived category.
+In particular, we will see that there is a natural comparison functor.
+In the case of discrete algebras with countable bases, we show: \begin{corollary*}[\ref{CorComparison}] Let $A$ be a clct cdg-algebra endowed with the finest (complete locally convex) topology and suppose that $A$ has a countable basis.
+Then

-Section 2 investigates the Hochschild deformation dg-Lie complexes in 4 cases: \begin{enumerate} \item The Fréchet algebra $C^{\infty}(M)$ of smooth functions on a real, smooth manifold $M$. \item The Fréchet Dolbeault dg-algebra $\mathcal A(X)$ of $(0,q)$-forms on a complex manifold $X$, together with a '$B$-Field' $B^{0,2} \in \mathcal A^{0,2}(X)$. \item The Fréchet de-Rham dg-algebra $\Omega(M)$ on a real, smooth manifold $M$. \item For Matrix factorisations in the case of the algebras $\mathcal A^{0,*}(X)$, the discrete polynomial algebra in $n$-variables, the pseudo-compact algebra of formal power series in $n$-variables and the Fréchet-algebra of smooth functions on a smooth manifold. \end{enumerate} In the spirit of \cite{Kontsevich} and \cite{Damien}, we will prove formality theorems for the Hochschild dg-Lie complexes in the first three cases, replacing geometric globalisation arguments as used in \cite{Pflaum} to elementary, sheaf-theoretic techniques.
+where the left-hand side denotes Hochschild cohomology in the sense of Polishchuk-Positselski \cite{Polishchuk} and $\Dctr(A^e)$ denotes the continuous contraderived category of $A^e$. \end{corollary*} We investigate the Hochschild complexes in 5 cases: \begin{enumerate} \item The Fréchet algebra $C^{\infty}(M)$ of smooth functions on a real, smooth manifold $M$. \item The Fréchet Dolbeault dg-algebra $\mathcal A(X)$ of $(0,q)$-forms on a complex manifold $X$, together with a '$B$-Field' $B^{0,2} \in \mathcal A^{0,2}(X)$. \item The Fréchet de-Rham dg-algebra $\Omega(M)$ on a real, smooth manifold $M$. \item For Matrix factorisations in the case of the algebras $\mathcal A^{0,*}(X)$, the discrete polynomial algebra in $n$-variables, the pseudo-compact algebra of formal power series in $n$-variables and the Fréchet-algebra of smooth functions on a smooth manifold. \item The pseudo-compact algebra of singular cochains $C^*(X)$ on a simplicial set $X$. \end{enumerate} In the spirit of \cite{Kontsevich} and \cite{Damien}, we will prove formality theorems for the Hochschild dg-Lie complexes in the first three cases, replacing geometric globalisation arguments as used in \cite{Pflaum} with elementary, sheaf-theoretic techniques.
 In the case of matrix factorisations, we just compute the continuous Hochschild cohomology.
-These calculations prove that in our framework, computing Hochschild cohomology also of curved dg-algebras is simple and straightfoward.
-In the case of a complex manifold, we obtain: \begin{theorem*} Let $X$ be a complex manifold.
+These calculations prove that in our framework, computing Hochschild cohomology also of curved dg-algebras is simple and straightfoward, e.g. in the case of a complex manifold, we obtain: \begin{theorem*}[\ref{CtrDolbeault}] Let $X$ be a complex manifold.
 The HKR-map